Tusharsinghoffical/TakeOpinionclient/DEPLOYMENT.md

 To verify that static files are being served correctly, visit the `/static-check/` endpoint after deployment.

+## Media Files

+The application now includes a media directory for user uploads.
+This directory should be included in your deployment package and must be writable by the application.

+## Database

+The application includes a SQLite database file (db.sqlite3) which contains all the application data.
+This file should be included in your deployment package.

 ## Custom Domain (Optional)

 1. In your web service settings, go to "Custom Domains"